From a previous post on sex, sacredness and disgust:

 Also, to be clear, I am not suggesting that unmodulated, intuitive disgust is the only explanation for homophobia.
-Cultural influences tune up moral intuitions and certainly, for some, anxiety about their own homosexual feelings may give rise to defensive, anti-gay attitudes.
+Cultural influences up-tune moral intuitions and certainly, for some, anxiety about their own homosexual feelings may give rise to defensive, anti-gay attitudes.

 I'm planning to post further discussion addressing an array of complicating considerations and confounds related to the possibility of innate homophobia.
 Subjects I hope to address include: high disgust-sensitivity and moral disapproval of homosexuality, liberal and conservative differences in disgust-sensitivity, gender differences in reaction to hetero and same-sex erotica, and the modifiability of disgust reactions which is very much in evidence as social acceptance of homosexuality increases.

 *For reasons beyond anything I want to address here, I'm not a fan of the word homophobia.
-I'm using it in this post for convenience, and because it may not be the worst word choice given the connection with intuitive disgust that I'm proposing.
+I'm using it in this post for convenience, and because it may not be the worst word choice given the connection with intuitive-disgust that I've proposed.